jshaffstall/anvil-practices/tips-and-tricks.md

+# Tips & Tricks

+Very little of this is my work, most came from the Anvil forums.
+I've linked to the forum posts where I could find them.

 ## Striped Data Rows

 Add a role called striped that applies to RepeatingPanel, then add the following CSS to your assets: